-Autism is diagnosed based on external behaviors, but there are many common, treatable comorbid medical conditions.
+Autism is diagnosed on external behaviors exhibited but there are many comorbid conditions that are common, and treatable.
 A comorbid condition is an additional disease or disorder.
 Treating those comorbid conditions often results in the reduction of behaviors and can even lead to a loss of the autism label for some.

 There are many comorbid conditions.
 Please note that your child is not likely to have ALL of these conditions.
 A few of the most commonly found conditions among individuals with autism are:

-- Gastrointestinal: Inflammatory Bowel Disease; Crohn’s Disease; GERD (Gastroesophageal Reflux Disease); Colitis; and symptoms like improper food digestion and absorption, dysbiosis of the gut, and leaky gut.
+- Gastrointestinal: Inflammatory Bowel Disease; Chron’s Disease; GERD (Gastric Reflux); Colitis and symptoms like improper food digestion and absorption, dysbiosis of the gut, leaky gut.

 - Brain and blood disorders